vikingJason/5eVaultMain/content/1. Adventures/Hall of Heroes - AutomatonGPT/Unity Festival/Entertainment.md

 **Quirk**: Orlan sometimes mimics random background noises during his act (like a crying baby or an automaton malfunction), leading to unintended hilarity or confusion.

 ---

-### **How to Use These Entertainers in the Auditions**

-- **Judges**: The players or NPCs can act as judges, evaluating performances based on creativity, theme, and execution.
-- **Drama**: Add tension by introducing rivalries, nervous performers, or sabotage attempts (e.g., a Fey entertainer causing mischief for a human contestant).
-- **Complications**: Some acts may accidentally cause minor chaos (e.g., Willow and Wisp’s prank distracts the audience, or Fernleaf’s flute creates a harmless magical storm).
-- **Choices**: Let the players decide which acts will perform at the festival, possibly influencing the tone or outcome of certain events.

-These entertainers can add personality, humor, and depth to the festival while providing opportunities for roleplay and problem-solving!